oagn/sapro_classification_comparison/README.md

 ## Overview

-This project trains and evaluates several deep learning models (using Keras with a JAX backend) for the binary classification of fish images into 'healthy' and 'sapro' (infected with Saprolegnia).
+This project trains and evaluates several deep learning models (using Keras with a JAX backend) for the binary classification of fish images into 'healthy' and 'sapro' (infected with <i>Saprolegnia</i> spp.).
 It utilizes k-fold cross-validation with optional stratified grouping and oversampling techniques.
 The project also includes a separate script for detailed analysis of model misclassifications.

 ## Project Structure